- Support Us

 Science Fusion is great for kids and adults alike.
 Activities are included in museum admission.
 Up to four children get in free with each full price adult (from 1-4 p.m. at the box office).

-Congratulations to Isabel Buganski from Blaine High School!
+Congratulations to Lizeth Rios from Willmar High School

-Isabel is one of four winners of the 2014 Donaldson Science Award and will be formally recognized during the Science Fusion: Amantes de la Ciencia! event.
+Lizeth is one of the winners of the 2015 Donaldson Science Award and was recognized during the Science Fusion: Amantes de la Ciencia! event.